lionthroat/paperstacks-redux/README.md

 - Book: remove (soft deadline 3/9/2020)
 - Book: update (soft deadline 3/9/2020)
 - Book: link to author page(s)
-- Book: if no ratings and no reviews, state this and give user option to leave first one.
 - Book: need to be able to list multiple authors
 - Book: book covers not fully implemented
-- Book: display average star rating

 - Author: remove (soft deadline 3/9/2020)
 - Author: pictures not fully implemented